MesaqAssociation/mesaqplatform/TRANSACTION_CATEGORIZATION.md

 ### Transaction Not Matching

-**Check Phone Number:**
+**Check Phone Identifier:**
-- Must be exactly 10 digits
+- Can be ANY string value (not just numbers)
-- Must start with 04
+- Must appear in description field (case-insensitive)
-- Must be in description field
+- Member must have phone field set in database
-- Member must have phone number set
+- Examples: "hdj3", "A01", "0412345678", "member_123"

 **Check Banking Name:**
 - Must be set in member profile